-Michael A. Keller is the Ida M. Green University Librarian, Founder/Publisher of HighWire Press, and Publisher of the Stanford University Press.
+Michael A. Keller is the Ida M. Green University Librarian and Publisher of the Stanford University Press.
 These titles touch on his major professional preoccupations: commitment to support of research, teaching, and learning; effective deployment of information technology hand-in-hand with research resources; active involvement in the evolution and growth of scholarly communication.
 He may be best known for his distinctively entrepreneurial style of librarianship and leadership.
 As University Librarian, he champions deep collecting of distinctive library materials for research (rarities, manuscripts archival materials, unusual digital resources) concurrent with full engagement in emerging information technologies.
 Uniquely, Keller’s responsibilities at Stanford encompass libraries, cybraries, academic and residential computing, publishing and publishing services.
 He is an elected lifetime Fellow of both the American Association for the Advancement of Science and the American Academy of Arts and Sciences.

 “The Future of University Presses and Other Institutional Publishers” by Michael A. Keller.
 Presentation at The Changing Landscape of Scholarly Communication in the Digital Age Symposium, February 11-13, 2009.